-After an incident requiring response has been recognized, the response has been divided into four phases (see below).
-While the phases appear in an order, it is expected that at the time of detection these phases may occur concurrently.
-Timing of each of these events begins from the time of recognition and not detection time.
+After an incident requiring response has been recognized, the response has been divided into four phases.
+While the phases appear in an order, it is expected that at the time of detection these phases may activate concurrently.
+Timing of each of these events occurs from the time of recognition and not detection time.